SlabyLol/SilvFox/README.md

 This is the **SilvFox Dark Version**: a dark-themed chat interface powered by ChatGPT.

 ## Installation & Start
+1. INSTALL node.js from browser LINK: https://nodejs.org/en/download    CLICK ON GREEN BUTTON

-1. Clone the repository or unzip the downloaded ZIP.
+2. Clone the repository or unzip the downloaded ZIP.
-2. Double-click **setup_silvfox.bat**.
+3. Double-click **setup_silvfox.bat**.
-3. Enter your OpenAI API key (if not already set).
+4. Enter your OpenAI API key (if not already set).
-4. The server will start automatically and your browser will open.
+5. The server will start automatically and your browser will open.

 ## Project Structure